Neil McEvoy: Post-Senedd

+At the 2024 general election, McEvoy was the only Propel candidate to stand.
+He took 1,041 votes (2.3%), coming seventh in Cardiff West.

 Controversies

 In November 2011 in a Facebook post, McEvoy accused the charity Welsh Women's Aid of "publicly funded child abuse" and claimed they supported women in breaking court orders on fathers' access to children.
 He was subsequently suspended by Plaid Cymru, and after investigation was allowed to return.
 McEvoy apologised for the words he used, but did not withdraw the allegations.

 In Council elections in May 2011, Welsh Labour ward opponent Michael Michael distributed leaflets of Only Fools and Horses character Del Boy with McEvoy's face imposed on them.
 McEvoy subsequently sued Michael for libel, but withdrew the case in December 2015.
 By withdrawing the case, McEvoy became liable for Michael's legal costs, and in January 2016, McEvoy agreed to pay Michael £120,000 in respect of those costs.
 The sum represented a quarter of the cost of the preliminary issues, and all costs after April 2013.
 McEvoy paid an initial sum of £50,000, and agreed a payment plan with Michael and his lawyers, which included Michael having a legal charge imposed on McEvoy's home.

 In March 2017 a Cardiff Council tribunal found a comment that McEvoy made to a council officer after a tenant's eviction hearing in 2015 amounted to "bullying behaviour".
 The Adjudication Panel for Wales ruled he broke Cardiff council's code of conduct but did not bring the council into disrepute.
 After the hearing, Mr McEvoy described the panel proceedings as a "farce", but Plaid chairman Alun Ffred Jones said the matter was "serious because it involves bullying".
 McEvoy was subsequently suspended from the Plaid Cymru Senedd group on 7 March 2017 and reinstated two weeks later.
 A Plaid Cymru disciplinary panel was to consider the complaints later in the Autumn.

 In September 2017, McEvoy was suspended again, after a unanimous decision by Plaid's Assembly group, following accusations that he had undermined Plaid Cymru's policy on council housing.
 In December 2018 McEvoy was referred to the Assembly Standards Commissioner after he was accused by his former office manager, Michael Deem, of misusing Assembly funds for printing leaflets and recruiting staff for party political, rather than Assembly work.
 Deem refused to comment on media reports, and McEvoy responded by stating that he "will continue to ask the difficult questions that some people don't want asked".